LoyolaChicagoCS/gradhandbook/source/general.rst

 In developing a paper for publication, students are of course well advised to work closely with their seminar instructors or faculty mentors.

-.. english

-    to review the MLA Directory of Periodicals in order to learn what different journals expect or demand; and
-    3)

-    In the recent past the Director of Graduate Programs and members of the graduate faculty have offered semester-long writing workshops for students writing for publication or writing their first conference presentations.
-    You are advised to take advantage of such opportunities.

 .. index:: conference presentations travel funding